SarahHeinzHouseFRC/frcsim2020/docs/build.md

 ```

 ### Core ###
-JDK and Gradle are required to compile the core.
-To install them, run
+JDK is required to compile the core.
+To install a JDK, run
 ```sh
 sudo apt install openjdk-8-jdk-headless
 ```
-To compile and run the core, run:
+To automatically download Gradle, compile, and run the core, run:
 ```sh
 cd core/
 ./gradlew run --args='--player $N' # Replace $N with a number 1-6